IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ### Part D: Suggestions for extending this application

-# Discover and test the Banking APIs
+# Part A: Discover and test the Banking APIs

 ## Get Started with IBM Developer API Portal
 1. Sign up for an [IBM ID] if you don't have one already.